-The “Caldwell Commitment” program provides transparent scholarship and grant monies to students entering Caldwell University beginning in 2022 based on academic merit and financial needs.
+The “Caldwell Commitment” program provides transparent scholarship and grant monies to students entering Caldwell University based on academic merit and financial needs.

 Students who want to take advantage of the Caldwell Commitment grant must be admitted to Caldwell University and file the free application for Federal Student Aid known as FAFSA by the February 1st priority deadline to determine eligibility.

 Additionally, academic scholarships for all admitted students regardless of federal and state grant eligibility will be awarded on the basis of high school GPA as follows:

 Additional Financial Aid

 For students who are not eligible for the program, Caldwell provides other generous financial aid awards with significant need-based assistance in addition to the merit scholarship program to help make a university education affordable.
 See below for details.

 Scholarships and Grants

 Awarded to full-time students with exceptional athletic ability participating in a NCAA Division II sport.
 Athletic awards vary and may be used for tuition and room and board.